conversational-interfaces/dms-compiler/README.md

 This provides a compiler than translates [high-level DM Script syntax](https://w3c.github.io/dms/) to [DMPL JSON](https://w3c.github.io/dmpl/).

+Check out the [dms-scratchpad](https://github.com/conversational-interfaces/dms-scratchpad) for an example usage.

-The language is bracket-based, making the structure clear and easy to parse.
+The DM Script language is bracket-based, making the structure clear and easy to parse.
 The syntax is close to current mainstream languages, so it's familiar, including infix operators, function calls, and if/else.
 Frequently used statements, such as `input` and `run`, have a nice terse-ness to them.

-To use the CLI, run `yarn` to install dependencies and then run:
+To use the compiler CLI, run `yarn` to install dependencies and then run:

 ```
 ./bin/compile <file>